-6.6 Climate Change
+8.9 Climate Change

 Climate change poses a range of risks to syndicates and will continue to do so over the coming decades.
-Although climate change is a long-term risk, it is having an impact now.
+Climate change has long term implications, but is also having an impact now.

 Lloyd's considers there to be three types of climate risks for syndicates: